Did I scare you? LOL. I bet you weren’t expecting to see ME pop up in your box today did you?

-- Stir until salt and sugar are completely dissolved.
+- Add vinegar, salt and brown sugar and stir until sugars are dissolved.

-- Simmer until onions are glossy and translucent.
+- Simmer on medium/low heat until onions are dark golden brown and translucent.

-- Drain off any excess liquid and set aside.
+- Drain off excess liquick and set aside.

-- Heat grill or the same skillet over medium heat.
+- Heat grill or skillet over medium heat.

-- Melt butter in pan and add grouper.
+- Melt butter in pan if using a skillet if using and grouper.

-- Cook 5-8 minutes per side until flaky but not overly juicy.
-Too much liquid can indicate undercooked fish.
+- Cook 5-8 minutes per side until flaky but not dry or too juice. (too much liquid can indicate undercooked fish)

 - Toast kaiser rools and top with fish, onions, tomato, kale and a dollop of sauce in that order.